Catalog Description

 Activity:

-1. Following a lecture, demonstrate various chord extensions in the context of various jazz standard compositions from the 1950's and have students identify by ear which chord extensions are being used.
+- Following a lecture on chord extensions, the instructor, will demonstrate chord extensions in the context of various jazz standard compositions from the 1950's.
+Students will work together to identify, by ear, which chord extensions are being used.

 Lecture:

-1. Discuss the left hand technique of vibrato in second position and have each student insert vibrato in the composition they are learning.
-Lead a class discussion in the relative difficulties in incorporating vibrato.
+- Instructor will demonstrate and discuss the left hand technique of vibrato in second position.
+In class, each student will practice this technique and insert vibrato into the composition they are learning.
+Then, instructor will lead a class discussion on the relative difficulties of incorporating vibrato.

 Typical Out of Class Assignments